Aberoux/Solar-System-Simulation/README.md

 Last used in Unity version 2019.4.18f1

-Required packages: Post Processing (3.0.3 or above)
+Go into Unity hub andd "add" the "Solar System Simulation" folder

-To install: Window > Package Manager > Post Processing
+Required packages: Post Processing (3.0.3 or above): To install: Window > Package Manager > Post Processing

 (should be on 'glowplanets' scene)